Blake Weiman: Professional career

-Pittsburgh Pirates organization
+Pittsburgh Pirates

-Weiman signed with Pittsburgh and made his professional debut with the West Virginia Black Bears of the Class A Short Season New York–Penn League, going 4–3 with a 3.78 ERA in 21 relief appearances.
-He began the 2018 season with the West Virginia Power of the Class A South Atlantic League and was promoted to the Bradenton Marauders of the Class A-Advanced Florida State League and the Altoona Curve of the Class AA Eastern League during the year.
+Weiman signed with Pittsburgh and made his professional debut with the West Virginia Black Bears of the Low–A New York–Penn League, going 4–3 with a 3.78 ERA in 21 relief appearances.
+He began the 2018 season with the West Virginia Power of the Single–A South Atlantic League and was promoted to the Bradenton Marauders of the High–A Florida State League and the Altoona Curve of the Double–A Eastern League during the year.
 In 67 relief innings pitched between the three clubs, he went 4–1 with a 2.42 ERA and 77 strikeouts.
 After the season, he played for the Surprise Saguaros of the Arizona Fall League and was named to the Fall Stars Game.
 Weiman was a non-roster invitee to 2019 spring training.
-He returned to Altoona to begin 2019 and was promoted to the Indianapolis Indians of the Class AAA International League in June after pitching to a 1.86 ERA over 19 1/3 relief innings.
+He returned to Altoona to begin 2019 and was promoted to the Indianapolis Indians of the Triple–A International League in June after pitching to a 1.86 ERA over 19 1/3 relief innings.
 Over eight relief appearances with Indianapolis, Weiman went 0–1 with a 4.63 ERA.
 He missed nearly all of the last two months of the season due to injury.

 Weiman did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
 For the 2021 season, he returned to Indianapolis.
 He missed playing time in August due to injury.
 Over 35 relief appearances, Weiman went 5–0 with a 4.76 ERA and 45 strikeouts over 45 1/3 innings.
 He returned to the Indians to begin the 2022 season.
-On June 27, he was released.
+On June 27, 2022, he was released.

-Seattle Mariners organization
+Seattle Mariners

 On July 6, 2022, the Seattle Mariners signed Weiman to a minor league contract and assigned him to the Double-A Arkansas Travelers.
 Over 33 relief appearances between the Indians and Travelers, he went 3-1 with a 4.47 ERA, 42 strikeouts, and six walks over 44 1/3 innings.
+Weiman elected free agency following the season on November 10.

-On December 5, Weiman re-signed with the Mariners on a minor league deal.
+On December 5, 2022, Weiman re-signed with the Mariners on a minor league contract.
+Weiman spent the 2023 season with the Triple–A Tacoma Rainiers, making 44 appearances out of the bullpen and recording a 5.17 ERA with 53 strikeouts across 54 innings of work.
+Weiman elected free agency following the season on November 6.

+Chicago Cubs

+On February 2, 2024, Weiman signed a minor league contract with the Chicago Cubs.
+He spent the season with the Double-A Tennessee Smokies, also making one appearance for the Triple-A Iowa Cubs.
+In 42 appearances out of the bullpen for Tennessee, Weiman compiled a 4-0 record and 2.77 ERA with 52 strikeouts and 7 saves across 48 2/3 innings pitched.
+He elected free agency following the season on November 4.